 3. Phase 3 - the writing of the genre

-We have agreed basic standards throughout the school and children will work to reach these standards.
-Individual children may need additional support through projects, 1:1 tuition, group work and have regular work to further develop their skills to reach year group standards where appropriate.
+Individual children may need additional support through projects, 1:1 tuition, group work and have regular work to further develop their skills to reach their Age Related Expectations where appropriate.

 The Power of Reading has had an incredible impact on our learning in Reading across the school.
 Some of the work produced whilst doing these sessions are shown below.